Jay received his

 In 1983 he formed Applied Logic Associates, a contract research organization, in Houston.
 ALA provided data management, biostatistical and regulatory services on clinical trials for pharmaceutical, biotechnology and medical device firms.
 About 60% of services were delivered to emerging biotech firms working in oncology.
 However firms working in internal medicine and ophthalmology benefited through ALA's transfer of sophisticated statistical methods originally developed for use in cancer research.
 Under his leadership ALA participated in the approval of many critical care products in oncology, wound healing, epilepsy, cardiovascular disease and ophthalmology.
 At the time that ALA was sold to Westat, Inc. Rockville, MD in 2001 there were 50 ALA employees in Houston.
 Jay and his wife, Linda, moved to Chevy Chase, MD in 2003.

 During the past 40 years he has developed methods for design and analysis of clinical trials with planned interim analyses and sample size re-estimation.
 He is currently working on models to estimate false positive levels in cardio-oncology safety reporting.
 He organized and chaired the first data monitoring committee in the pharmaceutical industry and helped FDA draft a guidance document on data monitoring committees.
-Jay is a regular attendee at FDA Advisory Committee and American Society for Clinical Oncology meetings reports regularly on trends in FDA policy.
-He has numerous publications in the medical and statistical journals and presentations at professional meetings.
-His book Data and Safety Monitoring Committees in Clinical Trials was published by Chapman and Hall, 2017 is considered the definitive guide to safety review in industry – sponsored clinical trials.
+Jay is a regular attendee at FDA Advisory Committee and American Society for Clinical Oncology meetings reports regularly on trends in FDA policy and cancer treatment.
+He has numerous publications in the medical and statistical journals and presentations at statistical meetings.
+His book, Data and Safety Monitoring in Clinical Trials, Second Edition, Chapman and Hall, 2017 is considered the definitive guide to safety review in industry – sponsored clinical trials.

 Jay’s second career is that of a futurist.
-He has written articles and been an invited speaker on the future of the pharmaceutical industry, scenarios for the coming osteoporosis epidemic, the future of air travel, employment, primary care, global drug safety and health insurance.
-He is the editor of the Future Active column in the World Future Society magazine The Futurist and a coordinator of the World Future Society’s Washington DC chapter.
+He has written articles and been an invited speaker on the future of the pharmaceutical industry, scenarios for the coming osteoporosis epidemic, the future of air travel, volunteerism, health insurance, Maryland counties and podiatry practice.
+He often combines standup comedy with his futurist talks.